-2021-2022 Marching Warriors

-(also Choir, Band, Auxiliary Groups & Athletic Teams) WILL NOT BE FUNCTIONING UNTIL GIVEN THE OK BY NOPS
+Marching Warriors (also Choir, Band, Auxiliary Groups & Athletic Teams)

 In an effort to develop students socially and emotionally, we have several organizations for students.
 Band and choir stress the importance of honing their musical skills and growing socially and emotionally.
 Auxiliary groups (dance, cheerleaders, majorettes, letter carriers, and flag twirlers) also allow their members growth emotionally and socially.
-Our athletic squads (cross country, volleyball, flag football, tennis and basketball) allow student athletes to grow physically, along with developing socially and emotionally.
+Our athletic squads (cross country, volleyball, flag football, and basketball) allow student athletes to grow physically, along with developing socially and emotionally.